Poblaria/.github/profile/README.md

   <img src="/assets/welcome.png">
 </a>

-Poblaria is an Epitech Innovative Project (EIP), an end of studies project drived by promotion 2027 students.
+Poblaria is an Epitech Innovative Project (EIP), an end of studies project driven by promotion 2027 students.